kulkal/Corona/readme.md

-# DX12 & DXR test framework
+# DX12
 This project is for dx12 & dxr learning.
 I am trying to bring best practice implementation to this project(resource binding, descriotpr allocation, multi-thread command submission, etc....)

-## DX12 Topic
-* Easy resource binding interface.
-* Descriptor allocation.
-	* Ring buffer.
-* Multi threaded mesh rendering. (this is broken temporarily)
-* Descriptor table usage.
-* Memory residency.
+# DXR
+This is basically simplified version of Q2RTX in terms of raytracing.

 ## Screenshots
 ![](rt_1.png)